Enjoy This Post? Share the Love!

 Boating Safety for Solo Travelers.
 Although I have had a lifelong love of boating, I am no expert.
 After two tries at sailing lessons, my skill set is limited to “manning” the winch handle.
 The most important thing I learned was don’t drop it over board.
 However, I have come to appreciate that for both experts and those of us amateurs, the real key is staying safe.
-In recent press accounts in the Washington, DC area, there was one drowning when a kayak flipped over and three others missing while out boating.
+In a past press account in the Washington, DC area, there was one drowning when a kayak flipped over and three others missing while out boating.
 Sometime after that, sadly two members of the Kennedy family were lost in a canoe in the Chesapeake Bay in late spring.
 In addition, another recent boating accident resulted in a death in Lake Pontchatrain in New Orleans when a canoe overturned.
 In springtime, hypothermia is a real added risk since the water is still very cold even when the weather has warmed up.
 In addition, even experienced boaters have likely had 6-9 months’ hiatus during cooler weather and may overlook certain safety features.

 Here are our 6 tips to consider.